hash-noob/whiskygoogles/README.md

 # Whisky Goggles

-Whisky Goggles is an AI-powered application that helps users identify whiskey bottles through image recognition.
-Simply upload a photo of a whiskey bottle, and the app will match it against a database of 500+ whiskeys, providing detailed information about the closest matches.
+Whisky Goggles is an AI-powered application that helps users identify whiskey bottles through both image recognition and text search.
+Upload a photo of a whiskey bottle or search by name, and the app will match it against a database of 500+ whiskeys, providing detailed information about the closest matches.

 ![Whisky Goggles Logo](public/images/logo.png)

 ## Features

+- **Dual Search Capabilities**:
-- **Image Recognition**: Upload images of whiskey bottles to find matching products
+  - Upload images of whiskey bottles to find matching products
+  - Search by text to find whiskeys by name
+- **Detailed Whiskey Information**: View comprehensive details about each whiskey in a modal view
 - **Whiskey Database**: Access details on 500+ whiskey bottles with accurate metadata
 - **Top Matches**: View the top matching whiskey bottles with similarity scores
 - **Responsive Design**: Works on desktop and mobile devices
-- **Dark/Light Mode**: Choose your preferred theme
+- **Dark/Light Mode**: Seamless theme switching with consistent styling throughout

 ## Technology Stack